 Gettysburg Foundation's endowment consists of several funds established by donors to be invested in perpetuity.
-As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by U.S. GAAP net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.